YuTaral/FitnessApp/README.md

 This is a Kotlin app used to save your workouts.
-For back-end, .NET Web Api used.
+For back-end, .NET Web Api is used.
 Both frond-end and back-end apps still in development.